phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq4_4:

-4.4 phpMyAdmin always gives "Access denied" when using :abbr:`HTTP (HyperText Transfer Protocol)` authentication.
+4.4 phpMyAdmin always gives "Access denied" when using :term:`HTTP` authentication.
 -----------------------------------------------------------------------------------------------------------------

 This could happen for several reasons: